Ex-rebel takes oath as Colombia president in historic shift

 The incoming president has said Colombia will stop granting new licenses for oil exploration and will ban fracking projects, even though the oil industry makes up almost 50% of the nation’s legal exports.
 He plans to finance social spending with a $10 billion a year tax reform that would boost taxes on the rich and do away with corporate tax breaks.

-Petro has also said he wants to start peace talks with the remaining rebel groups that are currently fighting over drug routes, gold mines, and other resources abandoned by the FARC after their peace deal with the government.
+Petro has also said he wants to start peace talks with remaining rebel groups that are currently fighting over drug routes, gold mines and other resources abandoned by the FARC after their peace deal with the government.

 “He’s got a very ambitious agenda,” said Yan Basset, a political scientist at Bogota’s Rosario University.
 “But he will have to prioritize.
 The risk Petro faces is that he goes after too many reforms at once and gets nothing” through Colombia’s congress.